COLORADO FISHING REPORT

 FYI: The mosquitos are a still a factor on this stretch of the Colorado.
 We currently advise bringing 1 can of bug spray........you can now leave the second can at home

-The Colorado near Parshall is coming into fine summer form.
-The river has about 3 feet of visibility and is flowing at 200 cfs above its confluence with the Williams Fork tailwater and 380 cfs below that confluence.
+The Colorado near Parshall is in fine form.
+The river has about 3 feet of visibility and is flowing at 140 cfs above its confluence with the Williams Fork tailwater and 340 cfs below that confluence.
+With the onset of fall, there are now many fish stacked up in the shallow, fast riffles so don't overlook fishing the skinny water.

-While the fishing on the Colorado River near Parshall has been fair to very good lately, it has been a day-to-day affair.
-Don't be afraid to move up or down the river if you aren't having any success.
+While the fishing on the Colorado River near Parshall has been fair to very good lately, it has been a day-to-day affair and often very fly specific.
+Don't be afraid to change flies often if you aren't hooking up and be sure to move up or down the river if you aren't having any success.
 Sometimes, just traveling a mile can make a huge difference in finding trout with better attitudes.

 Try changing (primarily adding) weight before changing flies.
 If your flies aren't occasionally ticking the bottom, and you aren't hooking up, add some weight (or heavier flies) until you occasionally get hung up.
 The opposite, of course, can also be true--it is just less common!
 If you are constantly cleaning your flies, or hanging up, take off a bit of weight.
 Our guides have been using 4x-5x fluorocarbon tippet depending on the amount of water clarity on any given day.